 We drink it with a nice dinner.
 We covet it after a long day.
 When we gather for a celebration, it always finds its way to the table.
 Yes, we're talking about wine, the tasty, classy beverage that makes any occasion feel more special.
 Beyond the happiness and relaxation it provides, drinking wine in moderation is good for your wellness because of its many health benefits.
 We've all heard that a glass of wine here and there is good for you, but how exactly does it contribute to your health?
 There are a plethora of ways, from decreased mortality rate to attacking cancer cells.
 Along with being the perfect post-work treat, a little wine at the end of the day can go a long way when it comes to your health.

-Before we talk health benefits though, let's talk pour size.
+Before we talk health benefits, let's talk pour size.
 It can be hard to gauge what an appropriate pour size is given the varying sizes and shapes of wine glasses.
 While we may love our oversized wine glasses, medical experts don't consider that a proper pour.

 A proper glass of wine is a 5-ounce pour.
-And when we say "moderate drinking", that means what is clinically considered to be healthy.
-For women, moderate consumption of red wine means one glass a day, and for men it's two - I know ladies, we get the short end of the stick.
-Wish more meant better, but that's life.
+And when we say "moderate drinking," that means what is clinically considered to be healthy.
+For women, moderate consumption of red wine means one glass a day, and for men it's two.
+So keep that in mind as you enjoy your wine, since these health benefits only apply if you're drinking it in moderation.

-5. It reduces the risk of heart disease.
+2. It reduces the risk of heart disease

 In the battle against heart disease, taking all necessary precautions is well worth it - especially when it involves wine.
 The tannins found in red wine contain procyanidins - polyphenols which neutralize free radicals - that have shown to be effective in preventing cardiovascular disease.